kojix2/ruby-htslib/README.md

 bundle exec rake test
 ```

-We plan to actively use the new features of Ruby.
-Since the number of users is small, backward compatibility is not important.
+* Actively use the advanced features of Ruby.
-On the other hand, we will consider compatibility with [Crystal](https://github.com/bio-crystal/htslib.cr) to some extent.
+* Consider compatibility with [htslib.cr](https://github.com/bio-crystal/htslib.cr) to some extent.

 #### FFI Extensions